intel/rohd-hcl/doc/components/extrema.md

 * `first` is a boolean indicating whether to find the first instance of the extrema (`true`), or the last instance (`false`).
 Default is `true`.

 `Extrema` will then ouput two `Logic` signals:

 * `index` The index or position of the extrema in the list
   >`index` will be a `Logic` with the smallest width needed to represent the largest possible index in the list.

 * `val` The value of the extrema.
   >`val` will be a `Logic` with a width equal to the largest width of any element in the list.

 The `List<Logic>` may contain `Logic`s of any width.
 They will all be considered positive unsigned numbers.

-`Extrema` will throw an exception if the `Logic` list is empty or has an empty element.
+`Extrema` will throw an exception if the `Logic` list is empty.

 ## Example Usage

 Dart code:

 ```dart
 void main() {
   // Example list of Logic signals.